Dayle Hadlee: Cricket career

 Dayle and Richard each took 38 first-class wickets on the tour of England in 1973.
 Dayle played all three Tests, taking 10 wickets at 34.00, including 4 for 42 in the first innings of the First Test.
 That match, the first Test in which the brothers had played together, was Richard's only Test of the series.

 Dayle toured Australia in 1973–74, playing all three Tests, and then played all three when Australia toured New Zealand later that summer, taking 16 wickets in the six matches.
 In the Second Test in Christchurch, he took 1 for 42 and 4 for 75 in New Zealand's first Test victory over Australia.
 He played both Tests against the touring English side in 1974–75.

 At the 1975 World Cup he took seven economical wickets in the three qualifying matches but was severely punished by Alvin Kallicharran in the semi-final against West Indies.
 He played all three Tests against the Indian touring team in 1975–76, taking three wickets in New Zealand's victory in Wellington, when Richard took 11.
 Dayle's final Test was New Zealand's first ever Test victory over England, in Wellington in 1977–78, in which he took no wickets while Richard took 10.

 He had taken his best first-class innings figures of 7 for 55 for Canterbury against Wellington earlier in the 1977–78 season.
 His only first-class century came in 1982–83, when he scored 109 not out in Canterbury's victory over the touring Sri Lankans.
 He retired after the 1983–84 season, in which he took 17 wickets at 16.88.

 After cricket

 After he retired he took up coaching.
+He coached the New Zealand women's national cricket team at the 1988 Women's Cricket World Cup in Australia.
 In 1999 he described the English cricketer Ian Bell as "the best 16-year-old I've ever seen".
 In 2008 he was appointed to coach at the Global Cricket Academy in Dubai.
 In 2012, he discovered Kyle Jamieson, and converted the 6'8" batting all rounder into a bowling all rounder/bowler.